 Average IRS Refund

 Generally, if you e-file and use direct deposit, the IRS estimates that you should receive your federal refund between 8 and 21 days after they accept your return, unless the IRS does not send you a notification requesting additional information or an audit notice).
 The IRS has stated that it issues more than 90 percent of refunds within 21 days (see estimated refund schedule).

 Also note that for the current tax season the IRS has announced that there will likely be tax refund payment delays.
-In particular for taxpayers claiming the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC) refunds may not be processed until after February 15th in order to perform further identity verification checks.
+In particular for taxpayers claiming the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC) refunds may not be processed until a few weeks into the tax season in order to perform further identity verification checks.

 If you did not select the electronic deposit option, getting a paper check mailed to you adds about a week.
 If your return was filed by mail, then your refund can take 4 to 6 weeks from the date the IRS receives a complete and accurate return.
 Once your return is accepted by the IRS, the IRS processes your refund based on the IRS E-file Refund Cycle Chart.
 Exact refund dates are based on IRS processing times and can be found in IRS Publication 2043 and IRS Topic 152 for both e-filed and mailed returns.